Authentic Florida Key Lime Pie

 - 2/3 cup of freshly squeezed lime juice, or fresh limes

 - ¼ teaspoon, cream of tartar

 Break up the graham crackers; place in a food processor and process the crumbs.
 If you don’t have a food processor, place the crackers in a large plastic bag; seal and crush the crackers with a rolling pin.
 Add the melted butter and sugar and pulse or stir until combined.
 Press the mixture into the bottom and side of a pie pan, forming a neat border around the edge.
 Bake the crust until set and golden, 8 minutes.
 Set aside on a wire rack; leave the oven on.

 For the filling:

 Meanwhile, in an electric mixer with the wire whisk attachment, beat the egg yolks and lime zest at high speed until very fluffy, about 5 minutes.
 Gradually add the condensed milk and continue to beat until thick, 3 or 4 minutes longer.
 Lower the mixer speed and slowly add the lime juice, mixing just until combined, no longer.
 Pour the mixture into the crust.
 Bake for 10 minutes, or until the filling has just set.
-Cool on a wire rack, then refrigerate.
-Freeze for 15-20 minutes before serving.
+Cool on a wire rack.

 Next, add the topping: